eguitarz/ember-trix/README.md

-# Ember-trix
+# ember-trix

-This addon wrapped trix editor from Basecamp.
+This ember addon wrapped trix editor from Basecamp.
 Trix is a WYSIWYG editor, visit their [demo site](http://trix-editor.org/) to know more about it.

 ## Example